groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/FunctionMenuModules/Index.rst

          ...
      }

-Because a Function Menu module live in the environment of its host backend module, it does not need a full declaration like backend modules.
+Because a Function Menu module lives in the environment of its host backend module, it does not need a full declaration like backend modules.
 It is just a class that is called when the menu item is selected.